 East Hagbourne’s Parish Plan was published in April 2011.
 At that time, the Parish of East Hagbourne contained around 850 households and 1850 inhabitants, spread between Millbrook at the edge of Didcot, via New Road and its surroundings, to the main village itself, and on to Coscote and Hagbourne Mill.
 The report can be downloaded here.

-Discussion on the Parish Plan started in 2003, culminating in 2007 in the formation of a committee and a public meeting to review and publicise activities currently available in the Parish.
-The Committee then developed a list of topics and concerns expressed by residents and organised these into a questionnaire to solicit more formal input, which formed that basis of the report.
+Discussion on the Parish Plan started in 2003, with formation of a committee and a public meeting in 2007 to review and publicise activities currently available in the Parish.
+The Committee then developed a list of topics and concerns expressed by residents and organised these into a questionnaire to solicit more formal input, which formed the basis of the report.

 Eleven ‘Key Issues’ were identified covering Urban Growth, Communications, Road Safety and Traffic, Footpaths and Pavements, Anti-Social Behaviour, Dog Fouling, Sustainability and Environment, Education and Young People, Church and Community, Sports Activities and Shops and Services.
 An Action Plan was drawn up and can be read here.